HUMOF: Human Motion Forecasting in Interactive Social Scenes: Methodology

 \subsubsection{Hierarchical Representation for Human-Scene Interaction}

 Considering the vast number of points in the 3D point cloud of a scene, it is impractical and inefficient to enumerate the target person's interactions with every point.
 Recalling that a centre point is frequently used to represent its neighbouring points as an approximation in geometric processing, we hope to progressively approximate neighbouring points through central points, reducing the total number of points while retaining essential scene information.
 In this way, we can construct different levels of point approximations with a gradually decreasing number of points, ensuring to maintain rich interaction features across different spatial scales.
-Meanwhile, noting that most raw 3D scene point clouds lack object-level annotations, our method does not rely on predefined semantic labels as required by SAST~\cite{SAST}.
+Meanwhile, noting that most raw 3D scene point clouds lack object-level annotations, our method does not rely on predefined semantic labels as required by SAST~\citep{SAST}.

-As illustrated in Figure~\ref{fig:method}(b), to obtain hierarchical point approximations, we employ a series of set abstraction layers from PointNet++~\cite{qi2017pointnet++}, denoted as $\{\mathcal{G}^{(0)}, \dots, \mathcal{G}^{(b)}\}$, $b \in [0,3]$.
+As illustrated in Figure~\ref{fig:method}(b), to obtain hierarchical point approximations, we employ a series of set abstraction layers from PointNet++~\citep{qi2017pointnet++}, denoted as $\{\mathcal{G}^{(0)}, \dots, \mathcal{G}^{(b)}\}$, $b \in [0,3]$.
+At each level of abstraction, we apply Farthest Point Sampling following PointNet++ to obtain point subsets.
 Each set abstraction operation processes and refines the point set to create a new set with fewer points, preserving efficiency and structure within the point cloud.

 Notice that the set abstraction layer $\mathcal{G}^{(0)}$ takes an interactive feature matrix $\tilde{\mathcal{F}}^{(0)} = \{\tilde{f}_1^{(0)}, \dots, \tilde{f}_{N^{(0)}}^{(0)}\}$ as input, where the interactive feature $\tilde{f}_n^{(0)}$ of a point $s_n$ is computed as a collection of interactive distances in the frequency domain.
 Specifically, for a point $s_n$ and a joint ${\bf x}_j$, we firstly calculate their interactive distance in each frame, constituting a time series $m_j$ :